Skip to main content

 The Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA) is a law that was passed by the Province of Ontario which allows the government to develop and enforce specific standards for accessibility.
 The standards are intended to achieve accessibility for people with disabilities in the areas of customer service, transportation, the built environment, information and communication, and employment.

-LifeWorks is committed to respecting the dignity and independence of people with disabilities.
+TELUS Health is committed to respecting the dignity and independence of people with disabilities.
 We believe in integration and equal opportunity, and strive to meet the needs of people with disabilities in a collaborative manner.

-This document is available to the public at www.LifeWorks.com, and in an accessible format on request by:
+This document is available to the public at www.telus.com, and in an accessible format on request by:

 Mail